adrianeyre/food-tracker/README.md

 * [Screenshots] (#shots)

 ## Challenege
 A simple mobile phone application that allows the user to create a food item, add an image and rate it out of 5 stars.
-The purpose of this project was to research how to create an Apple mobile phone application in Swift and xCode.
+The purpose of this project was to research how to create an Apple mobile phone application in Swift and Xcode.

 ## <a name="Usage">Usage</a>
 * Clone this repository